About

 DefleMask is a cross-platform chiptune tracker that allows users to produce music for various old school game consoles and computers, such as Genesis, Master System, GB, PCE, NES, C64, Arcade, and Neo Geo.
 The tracker features a modular UI, real-time hardware emulation, and a built-in instrument editor for FM and wavetables.
 Users can export their songs in multiple formats, including .vgm, .wav, and .rom, and switch between systems on the fly for easy porting of tunes.

-- User-friendly interface with point-and-click and keyboard entry modes, allowing for easy customization and instrument creation.
+- User-friendly interface with solid programming, allowing for easy customization and instrument creation.

-- Lack of SNES support is disappointing for some, despite good support for other consoles.
+- Lack of SNES support is disappointing for some users, despite the presence of other console support.

 “Comes complete with point-and-click or (musical) keyboard music entry modes, and the ability to customize/create your own instruments or load from samples.”